lsst-pst/pstn-051/Cheat_Sheet.md

 A high level description of the families of simulations investigated in the SCOC report.
 They are listed here in the order described in the SCOC report.
 Unless otherwise noted:
-* Visits are always 1x30s long (not 2x15s).
-These 1x30s simulations achieve about 2.2M visits over 10 years.
+* Visits are always 1x30s or 2x15s.
+For v1.4, 1.5 and 1.6 the default is 1x30s.
+For v1.7, the default is 2x15s.
+The 1x30s simulations achieve about 2.2M visits over 10 years.
 * Pairs of visits in each night are in two filters as follows: u-g, u-r, g-r, r-i, i-z, z-y or y-y.
 Pairs are scheduled for approximately 22 minutes separation.
 Almost every visit in gri has another visit within 50 minutes.
 * The survey footprint is the standard baseline footprint, with 18K square degrees in the WFD reaching from -62 to +2 degrees (excluding the galactic plane), and additional coverage for the North Ecliptic Spur (NES), the Galactic Plane (GP) and South Celestial Pole (SCP).
 Five DD fields are included, with the fifth field being composed of two pointings covering the Euclid Deep Field - South (EDF-S), devoting 5% of the total survey time to DD fields.
 * The standard balance of visits between filters is 6% in *u*, 9% in *g*, 22% in *r*, 22% in *i*, 20% in *z*, and 21 % in *y*.